 issue support tickets and so much more.

-Bots can take care of tier one inquiries and give your agents more time to tend to more complex matters.
+Bots can take care of tier one inquiries and give your agents more time to tend to more complex matters with call center automation.
 Which brings me to my next point…

 We have all experienced the frustration of calling a customer support line and explaining our situation to an agent, only to be transferred to another agent and having to explain our situation again.
 With Bots, this can be avoided.